Myles Straw Player Props: Guardians vs. Tigers

 Myles Straw At The Plate

-- Straw has driven in a run in six games this season (18.2%), including two games with multiple runs batted in.
+- Straw has driven in a run in six games this year (17.1%), including two games with multiple runs batted in.

+- In 10 of 35 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.